Payments & leave while on workers compensation

 - long service leave.

-Find out more about Annual leave and sick leave on workers compensation.
+Visit our Library to learn more about Annual leave and sick leave on workers compensation.

 You can also contact the relevant workers compensation regulator in your state or territory for information about long service leave on workers compensation.

 Employees don't get public holidays while on workers compensation.

 Dismissed by an employer while on workers compensation